Basics In Statistics Question And Answers

 • Median

-• When the distribution has odd numbers, the middle value is the median, when the distribution has an even number of elements, the average of two middle scores is median
+• When the distribution has odd numbers, the middle value is the median, when the distribution has an even number of elements, the average of two middle scores is the median

-• It is insensitive to small numbers.
+• The median is insensitive to small numbers.

 • Mode